slidfast/slidfast/README.md

 * Orientation
 * Web Workers

+This means that I'm only using native API's provided by the browsers.
+That's right kids, no jQuery.
+All bloat has been removed so that we can truly learn what is going on and get the maximum performance on our target browsers.

 ## Getting started
 There are quite a few [examples](/slidfast/slidfast/example/) in the root directory to get you started.
 * [slide and rotate](/slidfast/slidfast/example/index.html) - is the basic example of using CSS3 transitions and AJAX loading to navigate within a single DOM.
 Also uses localStorage to store the dynamically loaded HTML.